jsuereth/sauerkraut/README.md

 Thanks to everyone who contributed to the original pickling library for inspiration, with a few callouts.

-- Heather Miller + Phillip Haller for the original idea, innovation and motivation for Scala.
+- Heather Miller + Philipp Haller for the original idea, innovation and motivation for Scala.
 - Havoc Pennington + Eugene Yokota for helping define what's important when pickling a protocol and evolving that protocol.